MaheshChandrareddy/iOS-Developer-Portfolio/README.md

 ---

 ## 🚀 Features
-🎙️ Audio Recording with AVFoundation – Implemented AVAudioRecorder for recording voice with start, pause, and stop functionality.
+- 🎙️ **Audio Recording with AVFoundation** – Implemented `AVAudioRecorder` for recording voice with start, pause, and stop functionality.
-📀 Store & Manage Audio with Core Data – Saved recorded files along with metadata (filename, duration, timestamp) using Core Data.
+- 📀 **Store & Manage Audio with Core Data** – Saved recorded files along with metadata (filename, duration, timestamp) using `Core Data`.
-📋 Display & Playback Audio List – Showed recorded and imported audio files in a list using UITableView, with play/pause functionality.
+- 📋 **Display & Playback Audio List** – Showed recorded and imported audio files in a list using `UITableView`, with play/pause functionality.
-🗑️ Delete Audio Files – Provided an option to remove recordings from both Core Data and local storage.
+- 🗑️ **Delete Audio Files** – Provided an option to remove recordings from both `Core Data` and local storage.
-📂 Import Audio from Device – Allowed users to select and display external audio files from the file system.
+- 📂 **Import Audio from Device** – Allowed users to select and display external audio files from the file system.